api3dao/old-api3-docs/docs/next/airnode/implementation.md

 Although serverless functions are better known for scaling automatically even with extreme concurrent usage (which may also come in handy in a bright future), we use it for different reasons:

 * **Serverless functions are stateless.** This means that whatever problem occurs in an invocation, the next invocation will start with a clean slate.
 This provides great resiliency against internal (from Airnode itself) or external (from the API, Ethereum node) bugs.
-In other words, the oracle node *turns itself off and on again* very frequently, which automatically fixes the majority of the potential problems.
+In other words, the oracle node *turns itself off and on again* very frequently, which automatically mitigates potential problems.
 * **Serverless functions are fully managed.** They provide the closest experience to *set-and-forget* possible.
 * **Serverless functions are priced on-demand.** Especially considering that Airnode will not require major concurrent usage, this will result in great cost-efficiency (and even let the user stay below [Free Tier](https://aws.amazon.com/free) limits).
 * **Bare serverless functions** are easy to port across cloud providers (e.g., using [Serverless Framework](https://www.serverless.com/)), especially when their cloud provider-specific dependencies are limited.